Guinness and Beef Stew is an Irish Tradition

 We can also help with trips in the US while we wait for Europe to open up.
 We’ve traveled extensively throughout the US and visited many of our National Parks as well as wine regions, major cities, and tourist destinations.
 We just love to help people travel!

 Chelsea is one third of the Euro Travel Coach team (and is the daughter of the other two thirds of the team, Greg and Betsy).
 She has a passion for food and wine and has a background in hospitality.
 She attended Cornell University's School of Hotel Administration and interned with two of New York City's best restaurant groups while she was in school.
 After graduation she worked at the number one wine auction house in the United States, Chicago's Hart Davis Hart Wine Co.
 There, she organized various wine centric events for HDH's most valuable clients.
-She and her husband moved to Copenhagen, Denmark in 2016 and then to Bristol, UK in 2018 and have traveled extensively during their time living in Europe.
-Her expertise in food and wine and her experience living abroad helps her to find amazing accommodations, delicious restaurants, and unique experiences for Euro Travel Coach clients.
+She and her husband moved to Copenhagen, Denmark in 2016 and then to Bristol, UK in 2018 and traveled through Europe extensively during their time living abroad.
+Her expertise in food and wine and her experience living in Europe helps her to find amazing accommodations, delicious restaurants, and unique experiences for Euro Travel Coach clients.